 The Instrumentation Engineering program broadened in scope and later became known as Information and Control Engineering.
 In 1968, the program was stretched again to include computers and became the Computer, Information and Control Engineering (CICE) Program (which is how this program will be referred to from here on).
-By this time, the program was most closely affiliated with Electrical and Computer Engineering, Aerospace Engineering, and Industrial and Operations Engineering.
+By this time, the program was most closely affiliated with Electrical and Computer Engineering, Aerospace Engineering, Mechanical Engineering, and Industrial and Operations Engineering.
 It was designed as a concentrated graduate program for students studying automatic control theory and communications theory, as well as digital computation.

 The CICE program grew to well over a hundred students with 43 affiliated faculty from five different departments, and a curriculum of almost seventy courses over the course of the next decade.
 The legacy that individuals in the CICE program left in the field of Systems and Control Engineering is tremendous.
 In fact, two current faculty, Jessy Gizzle and Jeff Fessler, have taken the names of CICE faculty as their named professorship titles, Elmer G. Gilbert and William L. Root.
 Gilbert was a Michigan educated man, earning his B.S.E. and M.S.E degrees in electrical engineering, and Ph.D. in Instrumentation Engineering before joining the Aeronautical Engineering Department.
 In control theory, he is well known for the “Gilbert realization,” and he developed the foundational results for control over a moving horizon, which underlies model predictive control (MPC).
 On the hardware side, he was a key member of the design group responsible for the conception and development of analog hybrid computer systems, and an inventor of high performance computer devices.
 Root, a well-known pioneer in statistical communication and information theory, received the Claude E. Shannon Award in 1986.
 He became officially affiliated with the EECS Department that same year.